hychat-mc/hychat/README.md

 ## Huh?
 What's Hychat?

-It is common for each top Hypixel guild to have their own developer who makes yet *another* guild chat bridge.
+If you own or are in a top Hypixel guild, it is basically essential nowadays for your guild to have a guild chat bridge.
+That's why it's common for each guild to have their own developer who makes yet *another* guild chat bridge.
 Not all guild bridges are created equally.
 Some might be basic or be fully featured.
 We aim to create a unified experience for all guilds, so that **everyone can enjoy the same great experience**.
 This will include bot management via a web interface, full customization, reliable infrastructure, and a whole lot more.

 ## Wait, what's a guild chat bridge?